Computational-Plant-Science/arabidopsis-rosette-analysis/README.md

 ## Usage

-A typical use case might look like:

-`spg extract <input directory> -o <output directory> -l 0.1 -t /opt/spg-topdown-traits/marker_template.png -m`
+### Parameter-free

+To extract traits from a directory of images with default parameters (suitable for typical use cases), run `spg extract <input directory>`.

+By default, output files will be deposited in the working directory.

+### With (optional) parameters

+A number of parameters can be configured if desired.

 #### Output directory

-By default, output files will be written to the current working directory.
-To provide a different path, use the `-o` option.
+To provide a path to a custom directory for output files and artifacts, use the `-o` option.

 #### Luminosity threshold

-The `-l 0.1` option sets a luminosity threshold of 10%.
-Images darker than this will not be processed.
+The `--luminosity_threshold` option sets the lowest permissible average luminosity.
+For instance, use `-l 0.1` to set a luminosity threshold of 10%.
+Images darker (on average) than this will not be processed.

-#### Marker template
+#### Clusters

-You must provide a marker template image to use `spg-topdown-traits`.
-By default, an image named `marker_template.png` is expected in the working directory.
-You can also provide a different image path with the `-t (--template)` argument.
-A template is provided in the Docker image at `/opt/spg-topdown-traits/marker_template.png`.
+The `--clusters` option configures the number of K-means clusters to use when computing leaf contours.
+For instance, use `-c 5` for 5 clusters.

 #### Multiprocessing